 Three places to rule everyone

 1. The guest did not come to Vesuvius and tells people how to live.

 We do not enter the Vesuvius, there are many reasons.
 The driveway itself is 11.5 km with an average of 8%, but it is too close to this pathological city and is too obvious.
 The escape syndrome does not allow us to drive so close to these patches.

 2. Amalfi sralfi ... or no, I do not know

-We reach Amalfi on the first day by bicycle.
-Great mistake, do not make it.
-You travel to Amalfi by train (which you can not do with a bicycle, but if you want it very slowly).
-It's best to get off at Castellammare Di Stabia - it's a very nice line going along the coast or go straight to Sorrento by another line (it's only 36 stations from central ;)).
+We reach Amalfi on the first day by bike.
+A big mistake, don't make it.
+You can go to Amalfi by train (which is not allowed with the bike, but if you want it slowly).
+It's best to get off at Castellammare Di Stabia - it's a very pleasant line along the coast or go straight to Sorrento by another line (it's only 36 stations from central ;)).
 The most legitimate loop in my opinion looks like this:

 We go to the Amalfi Coast twice.
 Our impressions from Friday and Sunday visit are extremely different.
 Let's start with the first one, during which we only wanted one - move to the asphalt leading to Gassów near Warsaw.

 We move straight out of the house.
 We're going through narrow streets, crowded, noisy.
 The struggle for life begins at the first intersection.
 I wonder why the policewoman who stands on it does not manage this chaos.
 Do they cover her garbage?
 I am also wondering what is going on with the obscenely short pants she wears.
 It was only Łukasz who made me aware that THIS WAS NOT A POLICEMAN.
 Loudly says, "Maciek zobacz, civilized world."